trestoa/gpgpass/README.md

 ```

 ## Usage
-Since your gpg key's fingderprint normally does not change, you can also put arguments into the `~/.gpgpass_args` file.
+Since your gpg key's fingerprint normally does not change, you can also put arguments into the `~/.gpgpass_args` file.
 for the rest, type `gpgpass -h` :)

 ## Dependencies